matthewelsom/Project-JekyllStyleguide/index.md

 ---
 title: Overview
 layout: index
-info: Organize design styles, create code standards, and maintain a consistant user interface design across your digital product with this boilerplate living styleguide.
+info: Organise design styles, create code standards, and maintain a consistent user interface design across your digital product with this boilerplate living styleguide.
 Made with the power of Jekyll.
 ---

 ![Styleguide]({{ site.baseurl }}/styleguide/images/cover.png)